Shrey2dew/Hospital-Management-System/README.md

 ### 2. Remove Doctors by Admin

 Admin can also delete the doctors from the system.
 This let admin to have more control over the system.

+## Steps to run the project in your machine

 ## Technology Stack ⚙️

 1. HTML5/CSS3